Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 The first seven models summarized in Table \ref{tab2} are built using only WBIs and their combinations, providing a baseline for comparison.
-Models 8-14 replace these with ACI components that correspond one-to-one with the WBIs, enabling direct performance comparisons between the two index types.
+Models 8-14 replace these with ACI components that correspond one-to-one with the WBIs, enabling direct performance comparisons between the two index types (see Table \ref{tab1}).
 To extend the analysis, additional ACI components (W, D, S) that are not represented in the first 14 models are sequentially incorporated into Models 15-21.
 Finally, Model 22 uses the composite ACI, which aggregates all six components into a single index, offering a comprehensive measure of climate conditions.

 A flowchart of the proposed methodology is presented in Figure \ref{fig1}.
 The framework consists of two distinct comparison structures designed to evaluate model performance under different input variables.
 In the first comparison analysis, the performance of regression models and machine learning algorithms is assessed using principal components derived from the explanatory variables.
 Since all indexes incorporated into the models are weather-based, they tend to reflect similar meteorological patterns, which may result in multicollinearity issues in regression analyses.
-To address this and simplify the explanatory data sets without compromising model accuracy, the PCA and FPCA (see details in Appendix \ref{a3}) are used as dimensionality reduction techniques.
-Comparing these two techniques also allows the performance evaluation of FPCA over PCA, particularly in modeling time-dependent data such as climate indexes.
+To address this and simplify the explanatory data sets without compromising model accuracy, the PCA \citep{r5, r6} and FPCA \citep{r7, r8} are used as dimensionality reduction techniques.

-Unlike regression models, machine learning algorithms do not require prior data simplification or the elimination of multicollinearity among variables.
-Therefore, the second comparison analysis directly uses the raw climate indexes as input variables into the machine learning algorithms, without applying any dimensionality reduction techniques.
-This approach not only allows for a direct assessment of model performance using the raw climate data but also provides a basis for evaluating the effectiveness of the principal component approach proposed in the methodology.
+Unlike traditional regression models, some machine learning algorithms are generally more robust to multicollinearity and do not strictly require prior data simplification for estimation.
+Nevertheless, feature selection or dimensionality reduction techniques can still be beneficial in enhancing model stability.
+In this context, the second comparison analysis incorporates the raw climate indexes directly into the machine learning algorithms without applying dimensionality reduction.
+This approach allows for a direct assessment of how machine learning methods handle potentially correlated climate variables, while also providing a basis for comparison with the principal component-based approach proposed in the methodology.